naninovel/docs/docs/guide/text-printers.md

 ```
 Lorem <ruby="VERY">ipsum</ruby> dolor sit amet.
 ```
-— the "VERY" ruby text will appear right above the "ipsum" word when the message is printed at runtime.
+— "VERY" ruby text will appear right above "ipsum" word when the message is printed at runtime.

 You can additionally control the size and vertical line offset of the ruby text by changing properties of `RevealableTMProText` component attached to the printer prefabs.